deplatt/GrinNet/Written Reports/milestone-2-report.md

 ### Anthony
 In developing the app, one of the key decisions we had to make was selecting the frontend.
 We needed a framework that would not only deliver a user-friendly interface but also support cross-platform functionality.
 After looking at our options, I narrowed it down to two main contenders: React Native and Flutter.

 Ultimately, I decided that we should go with Flutter for our frontend development.
 One of the driving factors behind this choice was the simplicity of its syntax, which made it easier to learn on our tight schedule.
 The syntax is also somewhat similar to Java, which we all already know how to code in.
 Second driving factor is that app updates with Flutter are significantly easier to do.
-With React Native, updates are a very involved process which we really don't have time to dedicate.
+With React Native, updates are a very involved process which we really don't have time to dedicate our time to.

 We will be installing the Flutter extension on vscode and coding/debugging in it.
 Towards the end of the project we will also use our personal devices or VMs to make sure the app's frontend works correctly.